DTC Strategies That Will Help Brands Survive (and Thrive) In 2024

 Almost all major big brands have virtual stores in the metaverse, and from Disney to Adidas to Nike and NBA, everyone has some kind of NFT project, as this updated list published by AdAge shows.

-NBA Top Shot, one of the first mainstream NFT projects to draw mainstream attention
+NBA Top Shot was one of the first mainstream NFT projects to draw mainstream attention.

-However, we are just scratching the surface of what could be possible when the physical world interacts with the blockchain and innovative DTC brands will be able to establish themselves with a whole different, and passionate segment of the population.
+However, we are just scratching the surface of what could be possible when the physical world interacts with the blockchain.
+Innovative DTC brands will be able to establish themselves with an entirely different and passionate segment of the population.

 If they have teething supply chain and logistics issues, they will also need to evaluate their 3PL arrangements, pick a better partner or bring fulfillment in-house.